Alex Bregman Player Props: Astros vs. Rays

 Alex Bregman At The Plate

-- Among qualifying hitters, he ranks 85th in batting average, while his on-base percentage ranks 44th and he is 81st in slugging.
+- Among qualified batters in baseball, he ranks 81st in batting average, 41st in on-base percentage, and 73rd in slugging.

-- In 64.1% of his 103 games this season, Bregman has picked up at least one hit.
-He's also had 26 multi-hit games.

-- Bregman has had at least one RBI in 39.8% of his games this season (41 of 103), with two or more RBI 16 times (15.5%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Bregman has driven home a run in 42 games this year (40.4%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.